-Updated to take into account Keeping Children Safe in Education (2020).
+Updated to take into account Keeping Children Safe in Education (2021).

-COVID-19: The school recognises that Keeping Children Safe in Education (KCSIE) remains in force throughout the response to coronavirus (COVID-19).
+COVID-19: The school recognises that Keeping Children Safe in Education (KCSIE) remains in force throughout any outbreak of coronavirus (COVID-19).
 The governing body, senior leadership team and designated safeguarding lead continues to have appropriate regard to KCSIE and keeping our children safe.

+DATE ACREED BY FILL COVERNIAG BODY 24 /00 /20

+DATE AGREED BY FULL GOVERNING BODY: 21/09/20

+REVIEW DATE: September 2022

+AUTHOR: Mrs Kay Bridson & Miss Angela Britten

+HEADTEACHER: Mrs Kay Bridson

+CHAIR OF GOVERNORS: Miss Angela Britten

+SIGNED:

-DATE ACREED BY FULL COVERNING DODY.
-To be agreed at Contambou 2020 monting DATE AGREED BY FULL GOVERNING BODY: To be agreed at September 2020 meeting REVIEW DATE: September 2021 AUTHOR: Mrs Kay Bridson & Miss Angela Britten HEADTEACHER: Mrs Kay Bridson CHAIR OF GOVERNORS: Miss Angela Britten SIGNED: TO BE READ IN CONJUNCTION WITH: All Safeguarding Policies This policy should be read alongside the following national government policies (as amended from time to time): Working together to safeguard children July 2018checked Keeping children safe in education September 2020 Keeping children safe in education 2020 Part 1 and Annexe A What to do if you are worried a child is being abused 2015- Advice for practitioners.
-Prevent Duty Guidance July 2015 Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers' (2018) In yellow - checked and current
+TO BE READ IN CONJUNCTION WITH: All Safeguarding Policies

+This policy should be read alongside the following national government policies (as amended from time to time): Working together to safeguard children July 2018 Keeping children safe in education September 2021 Keeping children safe in education 2021 Part 1 and Annexe A What to do if you are worried a child is being abused 2015- Advice for practitioners.
+Prevent Duty Guidance July 2015 Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers' (2018)